iamhyc/COMP8301-2021FALL/README.md

-# pthread tutorial
+# COMP8301 2021FALL

 ### Directory Structure
 ```
+├─ ex01               #
-└── c                # contain source code of examples on the slides
+│   ├── *.c, Makefile # source code of examples on the tutorial slides
-    ├── _indexed_src # indexed source code of examples with page number of slides
+│   ├── _indexed_src  # indexed source code of examples with page number of slides
-    ├── exercise     # source code of exercises
+│   ├── exercise      # source code of exercises
-    └── solution     # source code of solution (not revealed now)
+│   └── solution      # source code of solution
+└─ ex03               #
+    ├── terasort      # terasort source code in scala
+    ├── utils         # scripts for HADOOP/YARN and spark maintainence
+    └── server.py     # the booking system server
 ```